Scythe: Use

-When mown in a team, the team starts at the edge of the meadow in a staggered line, then proceeds clockwise, finishing in the middle.
+When mown in a team, the team starts at the edge of the meadow in a staggered line, then proceeds clockwise, finishing in the centre.
 Mowing with a scythe is a skilled task that takes time to learn fully.
-Long-bladed scythes, typically around 90 cm (such as in the example below) and suitable for mowing grass or wheat, are harder to use at first; consequently, beginners usually start on shorter blades, generally 70 cm or less.
+Long-bladed scythes, typically around 90 cm and suitable for mowing grass or wheat, are harder to use at first; consequently, beginners usually start on shorter blades, generally 70 cm or less.
 Common beginner errors include setting up the snaith with the handles in the wrong locations to suit the body, setting the blade at the wrong turn-in and turn-up angles to suit the conditions, choosing a blade that is too long for the skill level, failing to start with a sharp edge and persevering with a dull one during use, chopping or hacking at the grass, trying to cut too wide a strip of grass at once and striking the ground with the blade.
 Historically, beginners relied on mentors to help them set up and maintain their scythe and to teach them to mow comfortably and efficiently.

 Mowing grass is easier when it is damp, and so hay-making historically began at dawn and often stopped early, the heat of the day being spent raking and carting the hay cut on previous days or peening the blades.

 Scythes are designed for different tasks.
 A long, thin blade 90 to 100 cm is most efficient for mowing grass or wheat, while a shorter, more robust scythe 60 to 70 cm is more appropriate for clearing weeds, cutting reed or sedge and can be used with the blade under water for clearing ditches and waterways.
 Skilled mowers using long-bladed scythes honed very sharp were used to maintain short lawn grass until the invention of the lawnmower.
 Many cultures have used a variety of 'cradles' to catch cut different kinds of grain stems, keeping the seed heads aligned and laying them down in an orderly fashion to make them easier to sheaf and winnow.